Grant592/grant592.github.io/_posts/2022-03-05-h-m-recs-part-3.md

 all_files = [image for folder in images.iterdir() if not folder.name == '.DS_Store' for image in folder.iterdir() if image.suffix == '.jpg']

 # Load the transaction data
-from neo4j import GraphDatabase import pandas as pd import datetime as dt

 uri = "bolt://localhost:7687"
 driver = GraphDatabase.driver(uri, auth=("neo4j", "password"))